-Museum Hack gives private tours and corporate training at the best museums in the world.
+Museum Hack gives renegade tours at the best museums in the world.

-As of April 2017, we regularly work at these locations:
+Before COVID-19, we regularly toured at these locations:

 - NYC: Metropolitan Museum of Art, American Museum of Natural History